 6. Consumers’ right to be heard and join/lobby

-It is required and necessary active inclusion and contribution of the consumers in non-governmental and governmental organizations and associations.
+It is required and necessary to achieve active inclusion and contribution of the consumers in non-governmental and governmental organizations and associations.
 The forms of interest, involvement and commitment of the citizen-consumer in the protection and advancing of the rights, interests and compliance with his needs and the needs of all Kosovo consumers should necessarily be supported materially and in other aspects by the domestic institutions.
 The interest of consumer to be heard and lobby is a general interest with a positive and multi-dimensional expansion, importance and effects to the benefit of the country.
 This right reflects in the consumer awareness but also in its partnership with the State.

 The Consumer does not have only to buy and spend, to remain indifferent and a bystander of the circumstances, events and developing processes.
-He should remain active and contributory, explorer and firmed, co-operative and leading in protecting his position and others like him.
+He should remain active and contributory, explorer and firmed?, co-operative and leading in protecting his position and others like him.

 7. Other rights

-It cannot be surpassed the current so-called consumer’s “DIGITAL” rights, which are prevailing, which must necessarily be respected as current and contemporary:
+It cannot be overlooked the current so-called consumer’s “DIGITAL” rights, which are prevailing, which must necessarily be respected as current and contemporary:

 The right to selection, knowledge and cultural diversity;